Circular Rydberg States of Lithium Atoms or Lithium-Like Ions in a High-Frequency Laser Field: The Break of the Algebraic Symmetry

-- 1 Universidad Nacional Autónoma de México, Mexico
+- 1 Department of Physics, Universidad Nacional Autónoma de México, Mexico

 Copyright: © 2022 Nikolay Kryukov and Eugene Oks.
 This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 - Broken Algebraic Symmetry

 - High-Frequency Laser Field